Fedma123/eth-royalty/README.md

 	$ ./init/InitializeTestChain.sh

 this directory is already ignored by git.
-The initialization scripts have been brutally copied from [chafey/ethereum-private-network](https://github.com/chafey/ethereum-private-network).
+The initialization resources (*keystore/* and *genesis.json*) have been brutally copied from [chafey/ethereum-private-network](https://github.com/chafey/ethereum-private-network).
 Thanks [chafey](https://github.com/chafey) for having allowed me to save some time.

 #### Interaction
 Now that you have successfully created your local blockchain, you can interact with it through the geth console.
 In order to start one, you can execute the script *StartConsole.sh*